ruggeri/tech-notes/algos/concurrency/atomic-operation-cost.md

   the operation, and don't give the line back until you're done.
 - Useful for flags/bitmasks that need synchronization.

-## Linked-Load/Stored-Conditional
+# Linked-Load/Stored-Conditional

 - Abbreviated `LL`/`SC`.
 Also called load-reserved/store-conditional
 - Naming comes from MIPS.
-Exits on ARM (`LDXR`, `STXR`), RISC-V (`LR`, `SC`), and Power (`ldarx`, `stdcx`).
+Exists on ARM (`LDXR`, `STXR`), RISC-V (`LR`, `SC`), and Power (`ldarx`, `stdcx`).
 Not on x86 or x86-64.
-- **TODO**.
-  - You mark on load, and when you store conditional, you only write if it's still marked for you.
-Is that more flexible?
-  - Something about ABA prevention.
+- When you load the cache line with `LL` and read the value, the line gets "marked".
+When you do `SC` later, this only succeeds if the line is still reserved by you (and thus not modified elsewhere).
+  - This detects *any* modification.
+Whereas CAS cannot detect an ABA style modification.
+  - I believe that when you do `LL` you will just get the line shared.
+    Only when you do `SC` will you upgrade to exclusive.
+- `LL`/`SC` can have spurious failure for a variety of reason.
+A simple reason is: some other part of the cache line may be written by another core, in which case the "mark" is lost even if the value of the address didn't change.
+- You can put arbitrary, standard instructions between the `LL` and `SC` calls.
+  - In particular, you can implement CAS out of comparison, test/if/branch, and move instructions.
+  - There are restrictions, so you can't do *just anything*, but we won't dive into that.
+- You can't nest `LL`/`SC` pairs.
+Probably the "marking" is done in a special register which gets reset by a second `LL`, I would guess.

-## DCAS: Double Compare-And-Swap, AKA CAS2
+# DCAS: Double Compare-And-Swap, AKA CAS2

 - This is an extension of the CAS idea.
 - You have *two* targets: `target1, target2`.
 You have *two*